12urenloop/STROLL/README.md

 `test-client.sh` can be executed to test out count-von-count.
 For example, calling `./test-client.sh` start sending test messages to the cvc server.
 The test batton and station needs to be added to count-von-count config script.

+## Some extra information

+You can access the bins over a usb cable with screen.
+Replace `/dev/ttyUSB0` with you device.

+    sudo screen /dev/ttyUSB0 115200